warpyu/TechnicalCommunityContent/Cloud Computing/Azure Service Fabric/Session 2 - Hands On/readme.md

     _Adding items to the project_

-1. In the "Add Existing Item" dialog, browse to the "Assets" folder included with this lab.
+1. In the "Add Existing Item" dialog, browse to the "Resources" folder included with this lab.
 Select the file named **InventoryItem.cs** and click **Add**.

 	![Importing InventoryItem.cs](Images/addservice-add_inventoryitemfile.png)